simap/pixelblaze/README.troubleshooting.md

 # Table of Contents

 A Pixelblaze is designed to be easy to setup and use, but sometimes things don't go quite as expected.
-Here are some steps for troubleshooting.
+Here are some troubleshooting steps.

 1. [Power Supply](#toc_1)
 2. [Runtime Logging](#toc_2)